HalloCasa - ColombiaExplore our Colombia content library

 How Colombia has changed to a stable investment opportunity

 HalloCasa conducted an interview with the Director for Colombia and Venezuela at Germany Trade & Invest.
 Germany Trade & Invest is the economic development agency of the Federal Republic of Germany.
+Edwin Schuh will talk about how Colombia has changed to a stable investment opportunity.
 The organization promotes Germany as a business and technology location and supports companies based in Germany with global market information.

 HalloCasa: “Good afternoon, Mr Schuh.
 Thank you for taking the time and to talk with HalloCasa.
 First of all, in order to introduce you properly, could you give a short description of how you came to be working for Germany Trade & Invest in Bogotá.”